-The Bella Vista Historical Museum in Bella Vista, Arkansas, has been offered a local pioneer log cabin (the actual cabin in the photo above ... circa 1912) if they can raise enough funds to move the cabin from its current location on a wooded hillside to the History Museum grounds for all to see and enjoy.
+The Bella Vista Historical Museum in Bella Vista, Arkansas, has been offered a local pioneer log cabin (the actual cabin in the photo above, which was reconfigured in 1974 from the original cabin built circa 1916) if they can raise enough funds to move the cabin from its current location on a wooded hillside to the History Museum grounds for all to see and enjoy.
 Once moved the badly deteriorated roof will need replaced, along with the front porch.
 The museum also plans on furnishing the cabin with period pieces.

-As a nonprofit 501c3 organization, run entirely by volunteers (no paid staff), the museum is hoping to enlist the help of the community,as well as anyone else who has a love of days gone by and who'd like to see this charming early pioneer cabin saved as a cherished bit of Bella Vista history.
+As a nonprofit 501c3 organization, run entirely by volunteers (no paid staff), the museum is hoping to enlist the help of the community, as well as anyone else who has a love of days gone by who'd like to see this charming early pioneer cabin saved as a cherished bit of Bella Vista history.

 Any donations will be welcome, with no donation too small.
 Every little bit can help bring this little cabin "home" for everyone to share.
 After all, it has been said that mighty floods are built by uncountable individual drops of rain.

 As further incentive, anyone who contributes at least $100, or more, will be acknowledged by having their names added to a memorial wooden plaque to be placed on or near the cabin.